 The report distinguishes between lethal autonomous weapon systems and drones.
 Drones are remotely controlled by a person who selects and attacks targets.
-The deadly autonomous system described in the report is capable of identifying and attacking targets without human intervention.
+The lethal autonomous system described in the report is capable of identifying and attacking targets without human intervention.

 According to new research from the Campaign to Stop Killer Robots conducted by IPSOS MORI , the world is growing more skeptical about lethal autonomous weapons systems in war (ie killer war robots).
 The analysis conducted across 26 countries between November 26 to December 7, 2018, found widespread opposition to lethal autonomous weapon systems.